Woman of Indian descent wearing rounded glasses and a yellow shirt smiling broadly.

 Linguistic Society of America Conference 2024

-I presented at the LSA conference in New York year!
-I presented part of my dissertation work on attitudes to mouthing in ASL, specifically a Matched Guise-inspired task.
-I was also part of collaborative work led by Dr. Danielle Burgess and Dr. Marlyse Baptista (University of Pennsylvania) on pedagogical resources aimed at including Creoles in undergraduate linguistics classes.
+I presented part of my dissertation work on attitudes to mouthing in ASL at the LSA conference in New York.
+I also collaborated on a project led by Dr. Danielle Burgess and Dr. Marlyse Baptista (University of Pennsylvania) on pedagogical resources for including Creoles in undergraduate linguistics classes.
 More details soon!

-I was lucky enough to be awarded a Rackham Predoctoral Fellowship that "supports outstanding doctoral candidates working on dissertations that are unusually creative, ambitious and impactful"
+I was awarded a Rackham Predoctoral Fellowship that "supports outstanding doctoral candidates working on dissertations that are unusually creative, ambitious, and impactful".

-I was invited to the Directions in Language Evolution (DILE) workshop hosted by the Center for Language Evolution Studies in beautiful Toruń, Poland where I presented collaborative work on morphological complexity with the SignMorph group.
+I was invited to the Directions in Language Evolution (DILE) workshop hosted by the Center for Language Evolution Studies in Toruń, Poland, where I presented collaborative work on morphological complexity with the SignMorph group.

 Research

-"Mouthings in 37 signed languages: typology, ecology and ideology" To appear in the Journal of Language Contact 16.1 [preprint]
+"Mouthings in 37 signed languages: typology, ecology and ideology" Journal of Language Contact 16.1 [preprint]

 Sign languages, like creoles, have been minoritised in linguistics.
 This makes perspectives on creoles the potential to illuminate the study of sign languages.
 A common way that sign languages are divided is into deaf and rural groups, based on social criteria.
 This distinction makes relationships between social and linguistic properties relevant.
 This paper investigates one such causal relationship, specifically whether extent of contact with spoken language(s) via institutionalised education translates into higher prevalence of the silent articulation of spoken words, mouthing.
 Across 37 sign languages (26 deaf; 11 rural) mouthing is prevalent regardless of language type, having been reported in 35 languages (25 deaf; 10 rural).
 This suggests that differences in language emergence do not produce a structural difference in terms of mouthing.
 Language documentation should include description of contact phenomena and ideologies, and comparison can avoid stereotyping of language groups based on tokenised cases (de facto prototypes).